Closed league: Draft

 Closed leagues often feature drafts to assign new talent and promote competitive parity by giving teams with good records late picks in the draft while poor performing teams benefit by having good early picks to select talent.
 Often, closed leagues have a draft lottery to discourage tanking.

 Debate

 Closed league systems have been subject to debate over whether the system creates better and more fair competition in comparison to open leagues, and whether they are more financially viable.

 Arguments for

 Proponents for closed leagues often argue that this system leads to more financially stable and profitable teams and creates less risk for owners due to teams not needing to spend money in order to stay competitive to avoid relegation to a lower league or qualify for tournaments.
-The world's three most valuable sports teams are American teams playing in closed leagues.
+The world's ten most valuable sports teams are American teams playing in closed leagues.
 In addition, proponents of closed leagues also argue that the system creates more competitive balance in a sports league, because teams cannot "buy" a championship and because there is less of an imbalance between the richer and poorer teams in the league, while not impacting the skill ceiling that the league hopes to achieve.